Rohit-Athavale/sl4a_setup/README.md

 This setup will guide you to setting up Scripting Layer for Android on your device.

 You can execute python scripts and access the python #interpreter with this app.

-You can visit http://code.google.com/p/android-scripting/wiki/Tutorials for more info Steps 1-8 are the steps for installing the Android SDK.Skip these if you already have it or don't need it Steps 9-12 are to install the SL4A setup
+You can visit http://code.google.com/p/android-scripting/wiki/Tutorials for more info.

+Steps 1-8 are the steps for installing the Android SDK.Skip these if you already have it or don't need it.

+Steps 9-12 are to install the SL4A setup